saikirangurijal/cloudcentersuite/Content/AppProfiles/J2EE-EcommerceApp/README.md

 ## Feature of the Application

     It is a J2EE Ecommerce web application.
-Admin user can manage page contents, configure catalogue, payment settings and schedule feature products.
+Admin user can manage contents, configure catalogue, payments and schedule feature products.
 Guest users can add products to cart, checkout and submit the orders.

 	User authentication and Management is happening through Relational Database.